saileerane4/Pokemon-Trainer-Management-System/README.md

 3).
 Once	logged	in:

-### a #
+a.)
 A	trainer	is	able	to	see	other	trainers’	name,	hometown,	total	numbers	of	Pokémon they	have,	names	of	Pokémon they have,	and	whether	or	not	they	are	an	admin.
 This	is present in the “Home” page.If the	logged-in	user	is	an	admin, there	is	an	edit	button	for	them	so	that	they	can	do	part	c.

-#### i
+i.
 If	they	don’t	have	a	profile	yet,	the	“edit”	for	an	admin	button	is	shown.

-#### ii.
+ii.
 If	they	don’t	have	a	profile	yet,	“N/A”	is	shown	in	those	related	cells.

-### b.
+b.)
 A	trainer	is	able	to	create	their	profile.

-#### i.
-The	link	to	“my	profile”	is	on	top	of	“log	out” button
+i.
+The	link	to	“my	profile”	is	on	top	of	“log	out” button ii.
-#### ii.
 Once	in	the	profile	page:

 1. If	a	trainer	does	not	have	a profile	yet,	the	system lets	them	know.